 Creating Your Forced Regeneration Schedule

-The Reset Tool allows you to do forced regenerations on your schedule.
+OTR Diagnostics or the OTR Reset Tool will allow you to do forced regenerations on your schedule.
 Forced regenerations kill two birds with one stone.
 The regeneration process builds up temperatures in your exhaust and it creates increased engine load for burning the soot out of your DPF.
 As a byproduct, it also creates great conditions for cleaning the face of the DOC.
 Creating a schedule to perform forced regenerations every few weeks it goes a long way to prevent many aftertreatment issues.

 Pay attention to your truck!

 The last thing I cannot stress enough is to not ignore your truck.
 The MIL indicators are still an early warning system, and in some cases not early enough.
 Attending to the issues as quickly as possible will help prevent damage that carries a much larger cost.